 Return to the question on page 3.

 I hesitate to give advice about buying coins.
 This website (go to the main page) was up for a year before I added an answer about how to buy coins.
 Now it is years later, in 2017, and buying wisely is still complicated.

 Why do you say it is complicated?

 There are numerous dealers in the US who specialize in ancient coins.
 The premier site for buying fixed-price ancient coins on the web is vcoins.com .
 It as an ancient coin "mall" with over 100 dealers.
 It has an excellent feature that allows you to "search all stores" and compare conditions and prices on over 100,000 (yes!) ancient coins.
 There are numerous other dealers on the web, but I will not list them here.
 100 dealers is enough to get you started!
 If you want to see more, there is also a large European site for ancient coin dealers called MA-Shops.
 These sites have the great advantage that their coins are almost certainly genuine.
 Any fakes that are spotted (and very few are fakes) are immediately removed.

-Is that all there is to know -- go to eBay or vcoins.com ?
+Is that all there is to know -- go to eBay, vcoins.com, or MA-Shops?

 High-end coins are offered by major dealers who have websites.
 Firms like Classical Numismatic Group (CNG) in Pennsylvania offer high-quality coins to serious collectors.
 Such coins are rarely offered on eBay (which primarily caters to the low end).
 Several other firms in Europe offer superb coins.
 (Ancient-coin collecting is much more popular in Europe than it is in the U.S. After all, ancient coins are found in European countries and are part of their national heritages.)